 From the developers of Towerfall, Celeste follows the story of Madeline, a young girl who decides to face her mental health issues by climbing to the top of the mysterious Celeste Mountain.
 In doing so, she learns more not only about the mountain but about herself as well throughout the process.

-Dark Souls: Remastered isn't quite as pretty on the Switch as it is on PS4 or Xbox One, but it does have the added benefit of on the go play (just don't go swearing on the bus).
+Dark Souls: Remastered isn't quite as pretty on the Switch as it is on PS4 or Xbox One, but it does benefit from on-the-go play (just don't go swearing on the bus).
 And there's a whole new wave of players to engage with when you activate its online mode – a key component of the series, with a new community eking out their first bold steps into its cruel world.

 It’s been quite a journey for Diablo 3.
-After a rocky start on PC way back in May of 2012 that saw online server crashes and criticism of the series’ famed addictive loot cycle, the game was overhauled in time for a last-gen console version in 2013 and a current-gen release on Xbox One and PS4 in 2014.
-Two excellent expansion packs and a host of game-improving tweaks later, Diablo 3 is not only a contender for the title of the greatest dungeon crawler of all time, but, somehow, it’s now portable, too.
+After a rocky start on PC way back in 2012, which saw online server crashes and criticism of the series’ famed addictive loot cycle, the game was overhauled in time for a last-gen console version in 2013.
+Two excellent expansion packs and a host of game-improving tweaks later, Diablo 3 is not only a contender for the title of the greatest dungeon crawler of all time but, somehow, it’s now portable, too.

 The Switch has done it again, with developer Blizzard cramming every improvement and piece of added content into this handheld version of the game.
-It not only works, but looks and plays amazingly too.
-Diablo 3 has evolved into one of the greatest games of its genre, and the added portable factor here arguably makes this the best version to pick up, so long as you’re not a mouse-and-keyboard PC purist.
+It not only works, but looks and plays amazingly too, making it one of the best Nintendo Switch games you can buy.
+Diablo 3 has evolved into one of the greatest games of its genre, and the added portable factor here arguably makes this the best version to pick up.
+So long as you’re not a mouse-and-keyboard PC purist, that is.

-Check out our full Diablo 3 (Nintendo Switch) review.
+Check out our full Diablo 3: Eternal Collection review

 Building on the foundations set by old-school RPG classics like Baldur's Gate, Divinity: Original Sin 2 has you on a literal quest for godhood, in a world where those with magical powers are marginalized.